Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ## What This Likely Is

-This looks like:

-A **multi-stage loader/backdoor setup**

-Not just one payload,more like a setup for whatever comes next.
+This appears to be a **multi-stage loader/backdoor setup**, rather than a standalone payload.

+The structure suggests the goal is to establish persistence and prepare the system for further activity, rather than carry out an immediate, visible action.

 ---